 Whichever approach you choose, ensure it is identical on the SonicWALL firewalls at both ends of the VPN tunnel and be aware that it is a global setting applying to all VPN tunnels terminating at each appliance.

 Path Maximum Transmission Unit (Path MTU or PMTU)

 As described above, fragmentation of the RDP streaming protocol is undesirable and should be avoided.
 The most common cause of such fragmentation is incorrect Maximum Transmission Unit (MTU) values for the traffic's path.

-Path Maximum Transmission Unit Discovery (PMTUD) is a technique in computer networking for determining the maximum transmission unit (MTU) size on the network path between two Internet Protocol (IP) hosts, usually with the goal of avoiding IP fragmentation.
+Path Maximum Transmission Unit Discovery (PMTUD) is a technique in computer networking for determining the maximum transmission unit (MTU) size on the network path between two Internet Protocol (IP) hosts, usually intending to avoid IP fragmentation.
 More information can be found here.
-Note that SonicWALL firewalls do not honour or pass to the LAN MTU Path Discovery messages as they are unauthenticated and can used as a denial of service attack.
+Note that SonicWALL firewalls do not honour or pass to the LAN MTU Path Discovery messages as they are unauthenticated and can be used as a denial of service attack.